wyfo/apischema/docs/conversions.md

 ### Liskov substitution principle

-LSP is taken in account when applying dynamic conversion: serializer source can be a subclass of the actual class and deserializer target can be a superclass of the actual class.
+LSP is taken into account when applying dynamic conversion: the serializer source can be a subclass of the actual class and the deserializer target can be a superclass of the actual class.

 ```python
 {!dynamic_conversions_lsp.py!}